 Zoos often suffer a lot of criticism because ignorant people think that we shouldn't keep any animals in captivity.
 I commend the GVZ for doing an excellent job in promoting the fact that they protect endangered species, work to bring back animals from near-extinction and provide safe living quarters for rescue animals, such as Shadow the grizzly bear who was rescued from a gravel pit at seven months old.

 There's been a lot of backlash this year, but Vancity Buzz put together a great interview which I think is worth a read.
-In the meantime, enjoy these photos I've put together from our couple hours wandering.

 I highly recommend watching the lion and tiger feeding as they explain lots of important information about rescuing abandoned pets - the lion being a prime example - and about not forcing any of the animals to do anything they don't want to do, for example allowing the tiger sleep over feeding time in front of an audience.